 Peter White, his Great-Great-Great Grandfather, believed in working to preserve and protect our valuable resources.
 Peter hopes to continue that tradition.
-Peter lives in Marquette with his wife, Jennifer, and their daughter, Petra.
+Peter lives in Marquette with his daughter, Petra.
 He is an avid boater and enjoys hiking, skiing, kayaking and traveling with his family.

 Commissioner Stonehouse was elected to the Marquette City Commission in 2017.
 He previously served from 2008 - 2014.
 He graduated from Northern Michigan University in 1970 (BS) and 1977 (MA).
 He is best known for his work as a maritime historian, authoring numerous books and articles and appearing on various national television documentaries.
 He is also the recipient of the 2006 Association for Great Lakes Maritime History Award for Historic Interpretation and the Marine Historical Society of Detroit’s 2007 “Historian of the Year.”
 He also received NMU’s Distinguished Alumni Award in 2014.
 He has taught Great Lakes maritime history at Northern Michigan University and is an active consultant for numerous Great Lakes oriented projects and programs.